Updated September 30, 2019

 During your travels, if you find yourself requiring help with a romantic relationship or are in need of healing or consultations, then call upon one of Venezuela’s most revered home-grown saints, María Lionza.
 You won’t find her on any Vatican list of official saints, as many consider her to be a demon incarnate!

 María Lionza’s legend dates to pre-Hispanic times.
 It is said she was the green-eyed daughter of a local chieftain.
 One day an evil anaconda that lived in the lagoon killed her, but her beauty killed it back.
-She became the ruler of these waters, and of all nature: lakes and streams, caves and caverns, fauna and flora.
+She became the ruler of the local waters, and of all nature: lakes and streams, caves and caverns, fauna and flora.

 You can arrange a trip to María Lionza’s sacred mountain with a curandera or curandero anywhere in Venezuela.
 S/he will accompany you there.
 Also, you can make it there on your own, and a shaman there will accompany you on your spiritual quest.
 If you cannot make it to Santa María de Nirgua, then a long-distance ritual may be done.